open/close all folders

 - Morality Chain: Precia still showed some bits of her lost humanity when Linith was around.
 After she disappeared, well, things went worse.
 Arf suggests that Linith would have told Precia off for hitting Fate for the book she retrieved not having what she wanted if she had still been around.

 - Nice Hat: It's not clear whether her hat covers her cat ears or that she can perfectly hide her ears.

 - Not So Different: Ironically (or perhaps not) Linith is very much like Fate in that both of them wanted to be loved by Precia.
 Linith herself admits to Precia at the end of their story arc in Gears of Destiny that she had always loved her and that she regretted not being able to make the other woman happy.

 - Parental Substitute: The closest thing to a mother figure Fate has until her adoption.
 When she "dies", she tells Precia that she regretted that Fate was not her own daughter.

 - Posthumous Character: She dies before the start of the series.

-- Related in the Adaptation: She's Teana's older sister in INNOCENT.
+- Related in the Adaptation: She's the middle child of the Lanster siblings in INNOCENT.